How to Get Startup Ideas

 • It enables you to better assess holes in the market to appeal to a demographic that isn’t being targeted yet.

 You’ve most likely heard the phrase “knowledge is power.”
-When starting your own business, it’s more powerful and important than ever.
+When evaluating startup ideas, it’s more powerful and important than ever.
 Conducting effective research about all aspects of your new startup company provides you with tools to make informed decisions and smoke the competition.
-Let’s take a look at the areas you’ll need to do thorough research:
+Let’s take a look at the areas in which you’ll need to do thorough research:

-• Your industry as a whole.
-Most industries adapt and change, molding to accept new trends as they increase in popularity.
-When coming up with new startup ideas, research not only the foundational information about your industry of interest but the trajectory of its growth to come up with a startup idea to match.
+• Your Industry as a Whole: Most industries adapt and change, evolving to accept new trends as they increase in popularity.
+When coming up with new startup ideas, research the foundational information about your industry of interest as well as the trajectory of its growth to come up with a startup idea to match.

 Build a network of collaborators to receive support and valuable feedback from.
-Networking is essential at every step of starting and operating a business, especially when deciding on the right startup idea.
+Networking is essential at every step of starting and operating a business, and it can be especially useful while you evaluate startup ideas.
 As they say, there is power in numbers.

 Constructive criticism can be a tough pill to swallow.
-However, asking for feedback is one of the best ways to help you make an informed decision about not only whether your startup idea is promising but also how you can adapt it to appeal to a wider audience or tap into an open market.
+However, asking for feedback is one of the best ways to help you make an informed decision about if your startup idea is promising and how you can adapt it to appeal to a wider audience or tap into an open market.

 When you’ve generated a few new startup ideas to choose from, it’s time to put them to the test by reevaluating your selections.
 The goal here is to assess whether the startup ideas have promise and speculate which ideas are the strongest.
 Start evaluating your startup ideas by answering these questions: